Qu4ndo/Swiss-Trade-Fairs-Scaper/README.md

-# trade_fare_scrapper
+# SwissBau Scaper
-A simple scrapper to get all exhibitors of a trade fare.
+A simple Scraper to get all Exhibitors of the SwissBau - Trade Fare